-Centurion Financial Trust (hereafter the "Trust") is an unincorporated, open ended private investment trust which was formed pursuant to a Declaration of Trust (the "DOT") dated January 3, 2017 and amended and restated on January 16, 2017.
-The Trust is governed by the laws of the Province of Ontario.
-The purpose of the Trust is to invest in a diversified portfolio of opportunistic investments.

-The registered office of the Trust is located at 25 Sheppard Avenue West, Suite 710, Toronto, Ontario.
-M2N 6S6.
+Centurion Financial Trust ("CFiT" or the "Trust") is an unincorporated, open-ended private investment trust which was created pursuant to a Declaration of Trust dated January 3, 2017 ("Declaration of Trust") and is governed by the laws of the Province of Ontario.
+The registered office of the Trust is located at 25 Sheppard Avenue West, Suite 710, Toronto, Ontario, M2N 6S6.